MuamerHr/Bin-Packing-Problem-BPP3D/README.txt

 ##################################################################################################

-This C# code is a reimplementation of the original C-Code provided by Daniel Pisinger at http://hjemmesider.diku.dk/~pisinger/codes.html.
+This C# code is a reimplementation of the original C-Code provided by David Pisinger at http://hjemmesider.diku.dk/~pisinger/codes.html.
 The code comes with no warranty.